 |How Long Does It Take to Receive a Discharge?||Three to Five Months||Three to Five Years|

-Filing Chapter 13 will save a house from foreclosure because it allows you the pay back the mortgage debts in equal payments over a period of 60 months.
+Filing Chapter 13 will save a house from foreclosure because it allows you to pay back the mortgage arrears in equal payments over a period of 60 months.

 |Benefits||A Chapter 7 is designed to give you a “fresh start”.
 You are discharged from most debts and you can move forward with your financial future.||Debtors can keep their property such as their house and their car.
 It protects your assets.
 This plan gives you time to catch up on your payments.|

 Please note that this is only a basic overview of the differences between Chapter 7 and Chapter 13 bankruptcies.
 Bankruptcy law, the criteria that must be met in order to file, and the different implications of filing under Chapter 7 or Chapter 13, are very complicated issues.
-You want a bankruptcy law firm that will take the time and have the patience to listen to your individual situation, to determine the best option for you and your family.
+You want a bankruptcy law firm, like Berger, Fischoff, Shumer, Wexler & Goodman, LLP, that will take the time and have the patience to listen to your individual situation, to determine the best option for you and your family.
 You want a bankruptcy firm that will protect your assets and put you on the path towards financial solvency.
 You want well-educated and experienced bankruptcy lawyers to answer your questions, ease your fears, and protect your hard-earned assets.

-If you live in Nassau, Suffolk, or Queens County and are potentially facing foreclosure, repossession of assets, wage garnishment, or other measures of legal action due to amassed debt, or just need to get out from under overwhelming debt, you want Long Island Bankruptcy Lawyers on your side.
+If you live on Long Island or in the five boroughs of New York city, and are potentially facing foreclosure, repossession of assets, wage garnishment, or other measures of legal action due to amassed debt, or just need to get out from under overwhelming debt, you want the experience and skill of Berger, Fischoff, Shumer, Wexler & Goodman, LLP’s bankruptcy team on your side.